 How to Make a Cardboard wreath game

 First, draw two concentric circles on the shoebox and fill the space with green to make a wreath.
 I just dabbed with my daughter’s dot markers.
 Such an easy & satisfying task!
-Of course, you can choose any medium to color it.
+Of course, you can choose any medium to colour it.

-Next, we have to punch holes.
-Make a small insert with a cutter and then expand the hole with a pencil or pen.
+First, Make a small insert with a cutter and then expand the hole with a pencil or pen.
 Twist the pen as you insert.
-This gives a perfect circlular hole.
+This gives you a uniform and Perfect circular hole.

 Make sure the hole is less than the size of a marble and good enough to hold the marble in place.
 When the holes are ready, we will be adding some barriers to make the task challenging.
+You can skip this Step for small kids.

 Use a hot glue gun to stick the side of the popsicle sticks on the cardboard base.
 Once it is done the game is ready.